 Natalia has excellent client care skills and experience in dealing with foreign/overseas clients.
 She understands the needs of clients and foreign lawyers having diverse cultural and language backgrounds and is happy to help to navigate them through English legal system or legal profession in the UK.
 Natalia is able to use her language skills in her work on international or multi-jurisdictional cases.
 In addition to Russian, Natalia has various levels of proficiency and knowledge in the following languages: Spanish, French, Italian, Portuguese, German and Dutch.

-Natalia is particularly active in developing work and professional contacts through marketing initiatives in the Russia – CIS / FSU region, including working with lawyers in Azerbaijan, Belarus, Georgia, Kazakhstan, Ukraine and Uzbekistan.
+Natalia is particularly active in developing work and professional contacts through marketing initiatives in the Russia – CIS / FSU region, including working with lawyers in Azerbaijan, Belarus, Georgia, Kazakhstan, Russian Federation, Ukraine and Uzbekistan.
 In addition, she is very interested in developing her practice and links with Southeast Asian, Latin American and European regions.

 Natalia is happy to accept instructions in relation to all her areas of interests and specialism and is happy to consider matters in other areas of commercial law.
 Natalia can be instructed to draft pleadings (particulars of claim, defence, etc), serving out of jurisdiction applications, other court applications, advice on substantive English law or procedural matters, appearing at hearings in any English court and at international arbitrations, both for interim remedies/applications, procedural applications and trials.
 She can be instructed at or before the start of a case and advise on each aspect of it throughout the proceeding.
 Natalia is direct-access qualified and can accept instructions directly from clients.
 Natalia has rights of audience and can appear before the Astana International Financial Centre (AIFC) Court.
+She is happy to appear at remote/virtual court or arbitration hearings, conducted online, and is comfortable in using any advance technology for these purposes.

 Natalia adopts a flexible approach to her work and is happy to discuss the way and scope of her engagement in a particular case with English solicitors, foreign/local law firms and clients.
 She can accept instructions on fixed fees or consider acting on Conditional Fee Arrangement (CFA) or Damages Based Agreement (DBA) in certain circumstances.
 Please contact her clerk for further details and he will be happy to discuss options available.